Mexico Digital Nomad Visa Guide (2024)

 Biggest drawback: Traffic

-Mexico City is the cultural, political and economic center of Mexico.
+Mexico City is the cultural, political, and economic center of Mexico, and you’ll find it pretty hard not to fall in love with it.

-Sadly, Mexico City has its share of problems as well.
+Sadly, Mexico City has its share of problems such as:

-However, we still believe living in Mexico City is a unique experience and that the positive aspects of the city outweigh the disadvantages.
+However, since it’s the country’s capital that’s also rich in culture and history, we still believe living in Mexico City is a unique experience and that the positive aspects of the city outweigh the disadvantages.

 Where to work in Mexico City